bobtronic73/free-DCTL/README.md

 a collection of DCTL files, mostly small helpers in DaVinci Resolve

 ## S-Log Matrix
-Applies a color matrix to S-Log footage.
+Applies a normalized color matrix to S-Log1 footage.
+This simplifies the usual 3x3 matrix to six parameters.
+Tweaking the parameters will retain white balance.

 The main purpose is to use it on S-Log footage of the Sony PMW-F3 which is lacking a proper color matrix.

 Compare the vector scopes of the recorded PMW-F3 S-Log footage (left) and with the applied color matrix (right)
 ![MatrixTransform](docs/images/matrix_transform.jpg)